dddwa/dddperth-website/README.md

 To re-purpose for another conference:

 1. Update the files in the `config` directory
 2. Update `$primaryColour` in `styles/colours-and-fonts.scss` (and other styles as you desire)
 3. Update the images in the `static` directory and sub directories
 4. Update `pages/about.tsx`, `pages/sponsorship.tsx`, `pages/cfp.tsx` and `pages/agenda/*.tsx` with content specific to your conference

 If you want to make tweaks to the pages then inspect the files in the `pages` directory and modify from there.

+## Contributing

+So you’re thinking about contributing to the project?
+You are awesome!
+It’s **massively** appreciated.
+Before getting started, please take the time to review the [contribution guidelines](CONTRIBUTING.MD) before sending that epic pull request / bug report.